stowball/hucssley/README.md

 ### Using the component

-The following shows how we can quickly use and customise a component’s appearance by setting the appropriate props, **and** that we can customise the component on a per-instance basis by merging the passed in `class` attribute with the root component `class` (which happens automagically in Vue).
+The following shows how we can quickly use and customize a component’s appearance by setting the appropriate props, **and** that we can customize the component on a per-instance basis by merging the passed in `class` attribute with the root component `class` (which happens automagically in Vue).

 ```html
 <button-hu